lacymorrow/movie-trailer/README.md

 ## Features
  * Fetch Youtube trailers for any movie
- * Return a single or multiple trailers.
+ * Return one or many trailer URLs
  * Use anywhere, browser or Node - UMD _([Browser Support](https://caniuse.com/#feat=fetch))_
  * Promise and Callback API